aiming-taxonomy/glossary/readme.md

 ## Movement-Aim Indepencence

-The ability to counteract the effect of strafe movement on your crosshair and perform [aiming](#aim) tasks/skills
+The ability to counteract the effect of strafe movement on your crosshair while simultaniously performing [aiming](#aim) tasks/skills

 ## Overflick